Disclosure: This post may contain affiliate links. I receive a small commission when you make a purchase using my affiliate links.

-If you or your loved ones have food allergies, finding sweet treats for the holidays can be challenging.
-But don’t worry, there are plenty of great companies that make treats you can have!
-Here are 10 amazing allergy friendly sweet gifts you can safely give (and get) this holiday season
+If you or your loved ones have food allergies, finding sweet treats for gift giving or the holidays can be challenging.
+We’re sharing some of our favorite allergy friendly products and companies that make fantastic candy gifts!

-All of these treats (except for Avenue Sweets) are items that we have had and really love.
+All of these treats (except for Avenue Sweets) are items that we have tried and personally recommend and love.
 They are high quality, great tasting, and are available either in stores or online, so they are accessible, too.
-Out of all of these, the Amore di Mona chocolates and caramela are probably my absolute favorite, they are superb.
+Out of all of these, the Amore di Mona chocolates and caramels are probably my absolute favorite, they are superb.

 Happy gifting (and eating!)